thachmpham/thachmpham.github.io/md/gdb/examine_stack.md

 :::
 ::::::::::::::

-# Examine Stack
+# Print the Raw Stack

 :::::::::::::: {.columns}
 ::: {.column width=50%}

-- Instruction call pushes the parent rip onto the stack.
-- Prolog pushes the parent rip onto the stack.
-- Function arguments and local variables are stored in the stack, and their addresses are based on the current $rbp.
+Instruction call pushes the parent rip onto the stack.
+Prolog pushes the parent rip onto the stack.
+Function arguments and local variables are stored in the stack, and their addresses are based on the current $rbp.

-So:

-- From current rbp, go backward to lower addresses, we reach the local variables and arguments.
-- From current rbp, go forward to higher addresses, we reach the parent rbp and rip.
+So, from current rbp, go backward to lower addresses, we reach the local variables and arguments.
+From current rbp, go forward to higher addresses, we reach the parent rbp and rip.

 In GDB: